fabri1983/java2proto2grpc/README.md

 #### Usage:

 First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath.
-- Use PackageUtil2: generates *.proto* files from *com.harlan.javagrpc.service.contract* at **src/main/proto**:
+- Use PackageUtil2: generates *.proto* files from *com.harlan.javagrpc.service.contract* to folder **src/main/proto**:
 	```sh
 	mvn exec:java -Dexec.mainClass=com.harlan.javagrpc.main.PackageUtil2
 	```
 - Use JavaToProtoMain: generates *.proto* files from a class/package at specific folder:
 	**Currently not working.
 I'm updating the code to genertae syntax version 3.**
 	```sh
 	mvn exec:java -Dexec.mainClass=com.harlan.javagrpc.main.JavaToProtoMain -Dexec.args="com.harlan.javagrpc.service.contract src/main/proto"
 	```

 Then you can build the project (*mvn compile*) which uses  maven plugin *org.xolstice.maven.plugins:protobuf-maven-plugin* in order to generate the protobuf java classes and gRPC stubs for client and server out of your *.proto* files.
 Generated code is located at *target/generated-sources/protobuf/*.

 #### Helloworld and LoginService correct build: